Manuel-Manoury/legalstart-test/README.md

 ### Level 1: Create a validation function for the form

 In the codebase, we have the function `validateForm` which, for now, does absolutely nothing.
-This should be completed in order for us to have the validation of the form upon submit (validating each input).
+Your work is to make sure that the "form submitted" message it prints only appears when every input is valid.

 ### Level 2: Dynamic validation

-In order to provide the user with a better UX, it would be very interesting to have the form inputs validation triggered upon change, so that the user knows on the spot if everything is correct or not.
+In order to provide the user with a better UX, it would be very interesting to have the form inputs validation triggered upon change and to display error messages when relevant, so that the user knows on the spot if everything is correct or not.
 The implementation of this mechanism is up to you :)

 ### Level 3: Impress us !